hpssjellis/maker100-eco/README.md

 <br><br><br>
 # Second Day Conference using the XiaoEsp32s3-sense
-Note: soldered headers not needed, but a cell phone or webCam laptop is needed, along with a usb-C cable and a micro sd-card
+Note: soldered headers not needed, but a cell phone or webCam laptop is needed, along with a USB-C to USB-A cable and a micro sd-card
+Students are encouraged to work ahead.

 | Topic | Example Code| Video | Instructions and Prompt |
 |:---|:---|:---|:---|